Choosing the Best In-Home Healthcare: Home Health Aide or Private Nurse?

 Perhaps a Combination of Both?

 Patient safety at home is as important as patient safety in hospitals.
 For some patients, the best approach is a combination of an HHA and a private nurse.
 This setup allows for both medical and non-medical care without overburdening one caregiver.
-A private nurse can visit for skilled medical care while an HHA assists with daily activities, creating a balanced and comprehensive in-home care plan.
+A private nurse can visit for skilled medical care while an HHA assists with daily activities, creating a balanced and comprehensive in-home care.

 Sources: